-22 Apr Study Says Human Resources Play 69% Role in Strategic Business Planning
+22 Apr Human Resources with AI Now Play 69% Role in Strategic Business Planning

 Most company executives are taking notice of how human resources have become an active contributor to strategic business planning (69%) — especially in high People Dependency Index companies that are growing fast and formulating future business projections (60%), according to a study by Mercer.

 This is a sizable accomplishment, especially compared to just three years ago, when 73% of executives found their HR team unable to provide them with actionable analytics to improve their decision making, thanks to data and the digitization of businesses.

 Workforce analytics now have plenty of insights as opposed to just data.
 Armed with insights, organizations are shifting their focus toward gaining measurable value from analytics and honing their market-sensing and analytics capabilities to enhance talent management practices across the organization.
 But it’s still a long road ahead.